 Months of entry

-Archaeology MA students join a vibrant, active Postgraduate community in a setting surrounded by sites of archaeological interest.
-Prehistoric Dartmoor is on the doorstep, where the recent Whitehorse Hill burial was uncovered.
-Exeter itself is a city built on Roman foundations and the nearby Ipplepen dig is shedding further light on Romano-British history.
-The Anglo-Saxons too were active in this part of the world and the department has excellent interdisciplinary ties with the History Department and Centre for Medieval Studies.
+If you choose to study our MA in Archaeology then you will be joining a vibrant, active Postgraduate community in a setting surrounded by sites of archaeological interest.
+We are lucky in the West Country to have prehistoric Dartmoor on our doorstep and Exeter itself is a city built on Roman foundations - the nearby Ipplepen dig is shedding further light on Romano-British history.
+The Anglo-Saxons too were active in our part of the world and we have excellent interdisciplinary ties with the History Department and Centre for Medieval Studies.
 In the past there have been opportunities for Exeter students to participate in fieldwork and outreach activities in as diverse locations as Argentina, Sri Lanka, Kazakhstan, South Dakota and Texas.
 In some cases, fieldwork may consist of archaeological work in a museum rather than excavation.

-The MA Archaeology programme is flexible, so students can choose the modules that interest them – including those on Experimental Archaeology, Human Osteoarchaeology and Zooarchaeology.
+The MA Archaeology programme is flexible, so you can choose the modules that interest you – including those on Experimental Archaeology, Human Osteoarchaeology and Zooarchaeology.
+If you’re interested in going on to doctoral study then our MA will give you the right training and our academic staff will be happy to support you through the process of funding applications.

 Information for international students